Join The Conversation

 We spent over a year testing prototypes with some of the top athletes in the sport to dial in the flavor.
 We tested and retested them in all kinds of racing and training situations and conditions (hot, cold, humid, wet, arid, etc.) to make sure we had something that checked all the boxes.

 In the past, you had to mix and match your endurance nutrition.
 You’d get gels from one company, hydration mix from another, and your recovery mix from yet another.
 That created all kinds of problems.
-The combined levels of ingredients could be too high (which can cause havoc on your GI system and take you out of a race), and there are risks of significant nutrition gaps (not enough calories and electrolytes or no BCAAs, which causes bonking, cramping, and other issues).
+The combined levels of ingredients could be too high (which can cause havoc on your GI system and take you out of a race), and there are risks of significant nutrition gaps (not enough carbs and electrolytes, which causes bonking, cramping, and other issues).
 As a result, there was a significant amount of confusion and guesswork surrounding endurance nutrition.

 We recognized this problem and engineered the First Endurance line to work together, as a comprehensive system.
 Each product has a specific purpose, complements and works with the others to give you everything you need to be your best.
 No overlap, no unnecessary issues, and no confusion.